GWS-mbH/shopware-api-client/README.md

     > core  -- StoreAPI > Core
     > commercial  -- StoreAPI > Commercial
     > digital_sales_rooms  -- StoreAPI > Digital Sales Rooms
-base.py  -- All the Base Classes
-client.py  -- Clients & Registry
-config.py  -- Configs
-exceptions.py  -- Exceptions
+> models  -- base models to be extended in admin/store endpoints (shopware => Entity)
+> structs  -- data structures that do not have a model (shopware => Struct) base.py  -- All the Base Classes (nearly) fieldsets.py  -- FieldSetBase has its own file to prevent pydantic problems client.py  -- Clients & Registry config.py  -- Configs exceptions.py  -- Exceptions